Mechanism

 From connected call to the next action.

-The workflow is practical.
-The latest phone context should show up in the next opener, the account priority, and the meeting briefing.
+The latest phone context should change the next opener, account priority, or meeting briefing.
 If it does not change what happens next, it is just another note.

 A real conversation happens